Spectrum of p-adic linear differential equations II: Variation of the spectrum: Preliminaries

 where $\sim$ is defined as follows

 The set $T_xX$ represents the branches out of $x$.
-A representant of a branch $b\in T_xX$ is called a {\it section} of $b$.
-For all simply connected neighbourhood $U$ of $x$, for each $b$ we can find $y\in U$ such that $(y,U)$ is a section.
+A representative of a branch $b\in T_xX$ is called a {\it section} of $b$.
+For all simply connected neighborhood $U$ of $x$, and each $b$ we can find $y\in U$ such that $(y,U)$ is a section.
 Moreover, there exists a bijection between $T_xX$ and the set of connected component of $U\setminus \{x\}$.
-Hence, by saying that we can choose an annulus as section of $b$, we mean just find $U$ such that the corresponding connected component of $b$ is an annulus.
-For a subset $\Gamma$ of $X$, for $x\in\Gamma$ we set $T_x\Gamma$ to be the set of branches out $x$ admitting a section in $\Gamma$ (i.e. $(y,U)$ such that $U\cap\Gamma$ is connected and $y\in U\cap \Gamma$).
+Hence, by saying that we can choose an annulus ( or its skeleton) as section of $b$, we mean just find $U$ such that the corresponding connected component of $b$ is an annulus.
+For a subset $\Gamma$ of $X$, and $x\in\Gamma$ we set $T_x\Gamma$ to be the set of branches out $x$ admitting a section in $\Gamma$ (i.e. $(y,U)$ such that $U\cap\Gamma$ is connected and $y\in U\cap \Gamma$).

-\begin{Defi} We say that a subset $\Gamma$ is a {\it finite} (resp. {\it locally finite}) subgraph of $X$, if there exists a finite (resp. locally finite) family $\mscr{V}$ of simply connected affinoid domain of $X$ that covers $\Gamma$, and such that, for every $V\in \mscr{V}$, the set $\Gamma\cap V_i$ is the convex hull of a finite number of points. \end{Defi}
+\begin{Defi} We say that a subset $\Gamma$ is a {\it finite} (resp. {\it locally finite}) subgraph of $X$, if there exists a finite (resp. locally finite) family $\mscr{V}$ of simply connected affinoid domain of $X$ that covers $\Gamma$, and such that, for every $V\in \mscr{V}$, the set $\Gamma\cap V$ is the convex hull of a finite number of points. \end{Defi}

 \begin{rem} If $\Gamma$ is a locally finite graph, then for all $x\in \Gamma$ the set $T_x\Gamma$ is finite. \end{rem}

 \begin{Defi} Let $C$ be a closed annulus.
 We say that $f:\Gamma_C\to \R+^{\times}$ is {\it log-affine} (resp. {\it log-convex}, resp. {\it log-concave}), if the map ${\log\circ f\circ \imath_C\-1\circ \exp:[\ell(\Gamma_C),0]\to \R+}$ is affine (resp. convex, resp. concave). \end{Defi}